Blog

 Step 7: Stay agile and embrace experimentation

 Your business needs are likely to evolve as you do.
-Therefore, Kia notes it’s important to create a space that can adapt in the wake of these natural changes.
+Therefore, Kia notes it’s important to create a space that can adapt in the wake of these changes.

 A private office can be converted into a meeting space, a couple of phone booths can be added to an under-utilized open area.
 Keep this in mind as you go through the design process and don’t be too married to your ideas about how people will use the space – you won’t know until you get started.